 You may want to choose somewhere scenic for a vacation in Switzerland, but I'm not going to help you there.
 I can't think of any resort in Switzerland that I've been to which isn't scenic.
 Davos and St Moritz are a not as chocolate box pretty as smaller resorts, but the land of Le Corbusier has been gentle on the architectural harmony of the Alps.

 Before exploring the main winter sports regions in Switzerland, it is worthwhile mentioning the winter sports areas in neighbouring countries.
 From Geneva, Chamonix/Mont Blanc and many other French ski areas are relatively easy to get to.
 From Zürich it is feasible to access the Austrian resorts of St Anton, Lech and Ischgl by car (the latter of which shares the Silvretta Arena with Samnaun in Switzerland).
 From Basel and Zürich it is also possible to ski or snowboard tiny Liechenstein at Malbun.
 Basel also makes a good base for the Black Forest resort of Feldberg, the largest German winter sports destination outside the Alps.
 The attractive Fribourg Region, in the shadow of the main Alpine range with a few small resorts, is also relatively easy to get to from Basel and Geneva.
+You may find our companion web site useful, as it lists all resorts with railway stations in Europe.

 The Bernese Oberland is the most convenient destination for people flying into Basel or Bern, and for daytrippers from these cities.
 It includes some of the most beautiful resorts in the world.
 Under the peaks of the Eiger, Mönch, Jungfrau and Schilthorn, the stunning Jungfrau resorts include Wengen, Mürren and Grindelwald.
 Gstaad, together with the surrounding villages in beautiful Saanenland, and Adelboden-Lenk are also important Winter Sports resorts.
 On the whole the pistes of the Bernese Oberland do not get too crowded in peak season or at weekends and (apart from Mürren) make a good choice for beginners and intermediates.
 The snow record for the Bernese resorts is good, but Gstaad suffers most if Spring comes early.